 If you’re looking for a regularly produced set of podcasts, The Modern Customer is probably the best one out there.
 Its owner, Blake Morgan, interviews industry leaders to gather a lot of helpful insights about building customer-centric companies and leveraging technology in the process.
 A regular dose of inspiration guaranteed.

-Sadly, Support Ops is not running anymore – but plenty of its podcasts are still relevant up to date.
+Sadly, Support Ops is not running anymore – but plenty of its podcasts or webinars are still relevant up to date.
 As a matter of fact, you can find more than 150 episodes in there, covering every topic you could possibly think of revolving around customer experience.

 Focus on Customer Service might also not be around anymore, but similarly to the Support Ops – it still has a lot of interesting podcasts in-store, all featuring brands who are offering amazing customer service via social media.
 Since social media is quickly becoming the channel of first resort for many customers, it’s definitely worth listening to.